ovh/docs/pages/account_and_service_management/account_information/secure-ovhcloud-account-with-2fa/guide.en-au.md

 >> - FreeOTP for Android
 >> - OTP Auth for iOS
 >>
->> Once the application is linked to your OVHcloud account, the application generates a one-time code that is valid for a short period of time (a few seconds) each time you try to log in.
+>> Once the application is linked to your OVHcloud account, the application generates a single-use code that is valid for a short period of time (a few seconds) each time you try to log in.
 >>
 >> > [!success]
 >> > **Advantages of this method**: